stefanotorresi/facile-it.github.io/content/blog/eng/message-pack-an-alternative-to-json.md

 Until the moment our reasoning is focused on **space efficiency**, but a good theoretical computer scientists would have criticized us, because of we omitted to mention the **time complexity**.
 In fact the process of data *compression* and *decompression* it is not negligible.
 So we can analyse and compare, for example, the time necessary to parse a JSON document and to unpack a MessagePack document.
 This is not a scientific method, but it could help us not to overlook the timespent.

 We wrote two **[Node.js](https://nodejs.org/en/)** scripts to execute 1 Milion of JSON parsing and 1 Milion of MessagePack unpacking of a document containing the same data in the two rispectively different formats.
-We use as sample document the first JSON of this post.
+We use as [sample document](https://github.com/salvatorecordiano/facile-it-message-pack-benchmark/blob/master/document.json) bigger than the first JSON of this post.

 Simplifying our code, we can write something like this: